Irumbuzhi: Culture

 Irumbuzhi village is a predominantly Muslim populated area.
 Hindus exist in comparatively smaller numbers.
-So the culture of the locality is based upon Muslim traditions.
-Duff Muttu, Kolkali and Aravanamuttu are common folk arts of this locality.
-There are many libraries attached to mosques giving a rich source of Islamic studies.
-Most of the books are written in Arabi-Malayalam which is a version of the Malayalam language written in Arabic script.
-People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
+So, the culture of the locality is based on Muslim traditions.
+Duff Muttu, Kolkali, and Aravanamuttu are common folk arts of this locality.
+Many libraries are attached to mosques, giving a rich source of Islamic studies.
+Most books are written in Arabi-Malayalam, a version of the Malayalam language written in Arabic script.
+People gather in mosques for the evening prayer and continue to sit there after the prayers, discussing social and cultural issues.
 Business and family issues are also sorted out during these evening meetings.
 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
-Hindu rituals are done here with a regular devotion like other parts of Kerala.
-Vadakkummuri, padinjattummuri etc are some major identified places in this village.
+Hindu rituals are done here with regular devotion, like in other parts of Kerala.
+Vadakkummuri, padinjattummuri, etc, are majorly identified places in this village.

 Transportation

 Irumbuzhi village is well connected via road through Malappuram.
 It is on the Malappuram - Manjeri road.
-Frequent buses are available to both the sides.
+Frequent buses are available on both sides.

 The nearest airport is at Karipur.

 The nearest major railway station is at Tirur.